Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 Healthy whole foods plant-based pesto is made from nuts or seeds and fresh herbs and leaving the oil out.
 Oil has empty calories and little nutritional value.
 Nutritional yeast replaces the parmesan cheese, gives b-vitamins, and saves calories.

-For this pesto, I used pumpkin seeds, they are very nutritious and contain a lot of zinc.
-They do have a strong flavor.
-Cashew nuts have a milder flavor if you want the pesto to taste just basil.
-Cashew nut basil pesto is a good alternative for this salad.
+For this pesto, I used pumpkin seeds; they are very nutritious and contain a lot of zinc.
+They do, though have a strong flavor.
+Cashew nuts have a milder flavor, so they balance out nicely with the strong pumpkin seeds.

-If you would use only pumpkin seeds in the pesto recipe, the whole amount would have 50 grams protein, 16 grams Iron, 9 grams fiber, 750grams magnesium, 17 grams vitamin B3, and 12 grams of zink.
+If you would use only pumpkin seeds in the pesto recipe, the whole amount would have 50 grams of protein, 16 grams of Iron, 9 grams of fiber, 750 grams of magnesium, 17 grams of vitamin B3, and 12 grams of zink.
 So it is really a nutrient bomb.

 Is pesto sauce good for weight loss?